Employee Turnover in Asia: How People Analytics Can Help You Turn the Tide

 Hiring has become tough these days.

-This means that often, pressed to make a hiring decision, HR professionals hire a candidate that might not have a future with the company in the long run.
+This means that often when pressed to make a hiring decision, HR professionals hire a candidate who might not have a future with the company in the long run.

 Nowadays, and particularly in Asia, companies must be good at hiring across most levels.
 In fact, chances are that the candidates they want are already doing the job elsewhere.